-This article will show you how to track disk space usage and some ways to reduce logging to increase the disk space available.
+This article will show you how to track disk space usage of your On-Premise Appliance and some ways to reduce logging to increase the disk space available.

 Note that these steps often free up disk space without resolving the underlying issue.
 If you have tried the steps in the article and they didn’t work or worked temporarily and your disk space is regularly full, contact Smoothwall Support.